cotes2020/jekyll-theme-chirpy/_posts/en/2023-02-10-bustracker.md

   "expirationDate": "2023-06-13 21:56"
 }
 ```

-The next step was to use this API from a microcontroller and display only the `waiting_time` value from the JSON on a screen.
+The next step was to use this API from a microcontroller and only show the 'waiting_time' value from the JSON on the screen.

 ## Choosing the hardware